seraph776/seraph776/README.md

 ## About Me

+I am a Code-Blooded Python Engineer and Web Developer.
 - :electron: Pronouns: _El_
 - 🌱 I'm currently learning _Python_
 - 🤝 I’m looking to collaborate on any Python Projects